Tiramisioux/cinemate/README.md

 - Official HQ or GS camera
 - HDMI monitor

-For recording, use a high speed SSD (min 200 MB/s write speed).
+_For recording, use a high speed SSD (min 200 MB/s write speed).
 Samsung T5, T7 and Extreme have been confirmed to work.
+SSD needs to be formatted as NTFS and named "RAW"._

 ## Installing